 Kerri and Brendan Pudney—wines by KT’s production manager (and much more)—have put a lot of serious hard—hand, and heart—work into re-shaping vines and improving the soil health of the Howarth vineyard, which is located in the Clare sub-region of Armagh.
 It was planted in 1987 and established without access to irrigation, and so is therefore what is termed in Australia, a ‘dry grown’ vineyard.
 And boy has it been dry in Clare across many seasons for the past five to six years.

-Thankfully, the late-autumn—and winter and spring—rainfall of 2020 and ’21 set up the 2022 harvest as being one of the best in years.
+Thankfully, the late-autumn—and winter and spring—rainfall of 2020 and ’21 set up the 2022 harvest as being one of the best in ages.
 So the KT crew’s effort expended in Howarth was rewarded.
 It’s a vintage that has provided some of the finest Clare reds ever created.
 There are several sublime wines from Wendouree in ‘22, and its next-door neighbour to the south, Adelina.
 As well as the aforementioned Grosset Gaia.

 There have been extended dry periods since the harvest of 2023 and so crops have been significantly reduced on dry-tended farms.